Apply to College

 Explore your options.
 There are many different types of colleges in Oregon and across the country.
 Consider what would be a good fit and make a list of three to five colleges that you are interested in.

 Be prepared.
 Gather what you will need to apply.
-This can include your high school transcript, essay or personal statement, letter(s) of recommendation, residency information and more.
+This can include your high school and/or college transcript(s), essay or personal statement, letter(s) of recommendation, residency information and more.
 Print our College Organizer, use the Google Doc workbook or download the It’s A Plan app.

 This also means that colleges may let you know whether you have been accepted at different times.
 Some colleges might let you know right away; others may wait until the spring even if you apply in the fall.